-Not every country has child labour.
+Not every country has child labor.
 Many countries such as Bolivia allow children who are younger than 15 years of age to work, which tells us a lot about the rules of the countries and how their citizens live.
 Allowing capable children to work non-stop is equivalent to throwing away their talent and locking it in a box.
-Laws and policies about banning child labour are vital in many countries.
+Laws and policies about banning child labor are vital in many countries.

 The dangerous conditions that the children work in pose risks to their lives, especially if the conditions involve lifting heavy material, walking long distances, or dealing with hot items such as hot oil in a restaurant.

 - Children workers have little to no time for studies

 In a recent survey, 84% of the respondents agreed that they planned to send their kids to school someday, but that day did not arrive, ever.
 Although many parents think of sending their children to work as a temporary solution, the income that comes slowly chips off their plans for their children.
 This way, a child in that position has no way of getting out of it.